fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 ## fdo.csr.simpleenroll-req and fdo.csr.simpleenroll-res

-A device uses a Simple PKI Request, as specified in CMC (RFC 5272, Section 3.1 (i.e., a PKCS #10 Certification Request [RFC2986]).
+A device uses a Simple PKI Request, as specified in CMC (RFC 5272, Section 3.1 (i.e., a PKCS #10 Certification Request [RFC2986]), to request a certificate.
 The payload in the fdo.csr.simpleenroll-req message is encoded as a 'application/pkcs10' payload.
 The Certification Signing Request (CSR) signature provides proof-of-possession of the client-possessed private key.

 A successful response is carried in a fdo.csr.simpleenroll-res message, which carries the certificate encoded as 'application/pkix-cert'.

 ## fdo.csr.simplereenroll-req and fdo.csr.simplereenroll-res

-A device uses a Simple PKI Request, as specified in CMC (RFC 5272, Section 3.1) i.e., a PKCS #10 Certification Request [RFC2986], to request a certificate.
+A device can renew/rekey an existing certificate by submitting a re-enrollment request.

+A certificate signing request employs the same format as the "simpleenroll" request (see previous section).
+The request Subject field and SubjectAltName extension MUST be identical to the corresponding fields in the certificate being renewed/rekeyed.
+The ChangeSubjectName attribute, as defined in [RFC6402], MAY be included in the CSR to request that these fields be changed in the new certificate.

+If the Subject Public Key Info in the certification signing request is the same as the current certificate, then the certificate will be renewed.
+If the public key information in the certification signing request is different than the current certificate, then the server rekeys the certificate.

 The payload in the fdo.csr.simplereenroll-req message is encoded as a 'application/pkcs10' payload.
 The Certificate Signing Request (CSR) signature provides proof-of-possession of the client-possessed private key.

 A successful response is carried in a fdo.csr.simplereenroll-res message, which carries the certificate encoded as 'application/pkix-cert'.